September 30, 2022

 News

-While 72 percent of White Americans owned a home in 2020, just 51 percent of Hispanic Americans and 43 percent of Black Americans were homeowners.
-Experts believe the percentage of people of color owning commercial real estate is far lower.
-In addition, a mere 13 percent of leadership positions in commercial real estate were held by people of color in 2021.
+While homeownership is a key driver of long-term wealth accumulation, access to property ownership remains uneven.
+In 2020, 72 percent of U.S. homeowners were White, compared to 51 percent of Hispanic Americans and 43 percent of Black Americans.
+Experts believe the percentage of underrepresented groups owning commercial real estate is even lower.
+Additionally, leadership positions in commercial real estate remain largely concentrated, with only 13 percent held by individuals from diverse backgrounds in 2021.

-Now, we’re expanding our EDLP to support those who aren’t necessarily interested in becoming full-time developers, but wish to take advantage of investment opportunities denied to generations before them.
+Now, we’re expanding our EDLP to support those who may not be full-time developers but want to take advantage of investment opportunities that were historically unavailable to them.

-People like Melvin Boone, who applied for our EDLP to purchase and renovate a 4-unit apartment building in Madison’s Prairie Hills neighborhood.
+People like Melvin Boone, who applied for our EDLP to purchase and renovate a four-unit apartment building in Madison’s Prairie Hills neighborhood.
 We worked in partnership with Park Bank to secure funds so that Boone could purchase his very first property.
-Along with providing access to capital, we also provided support so Boone could grow as a property owner and landlord.
+Along with access to capital, we provided him with the necessary resources to grow as a property owner and landlord.

-Boone had earned a certification in building maintenance and repair in 2007, and currently works as a maintenance technician for JD McCormick Properties.
-As part of our EDLP, we advised Boone to join the Apartment Association of South-Central Wisconsin.
-He has since completed their Property Management 101, End of Lease Practices and Fair Housing classes.
-He also has access to a mentor who can offer support in the marketing and leasing aspects of being a landlord.
+Boone, who earned a certification in building maintenance and repair in 2007, currently works as a maintenance technician for JD McCormick Properties.
+As part of our EDLP, we advised Boone to join the Apartment Association of South-Central Wisconsin, where he completed Property Management 101, End of Lease Practices, and Fair Housing classes.
+He also has access to a mentor who provides guidance on property management, marketing, and leasing.

 Become an FCI Borrower